-Moreover, the research findings are relevant to managers, specifically to those managers concerned with marketing.
+The considerations in the previous paragraphs make that our research findings are relevant to managers, specifically to those concerned with marketing.
 For a virtual community to be sustainable, participation of its members is vital.
-When members stop contributing to the community, it will cease to exist.
+When members stop contributing to the community, it will cease to exist (Lin, 2007).
 Therefore, it is of utmost importance for managers to find methods that reinforce the participation of members.
 This paper considers a possible strategic action in this regard.
-When participation in offline events, with offline interaction between members as a consequence, enhances members' participation in the virtual community it could be part of a strategy which creates a sustainable virtual sector of a brand community.
+When participation in offline events enhances community members' participation in the online community, organizing offline events could be part of a brand’s strategy to create a sustainable brand community.

 1.5 Next chapters

-In the upcoming chapters, we will first focus on the theory and studies related to our research by performing a literature review.
-This literature review will form the basis of a critical evaluation of these studies and a critical synthesis.
-Our research will follow up on this by first describing our method and measurement protocol, after which we will interpret the results focusing on the treatments effects, interaction effect and control variables.
+In the upcoming chapters, we will first focus on the theory and studies related to our research by performing a critical evaluation and a critical synthesis of these studies.
+Our research will follow up on this by first describing our method and measurement protocol, after which we will interpret the results on the treatments effects, interaction effect and control variables.
 The results also include managerial implications and lessons learned.
-Lastly, the discussion chapter provides a conclusion of the conducted research and includes recommendations and limitations as well.
+This paper ends with a discussion chapter that provides a conclusion of the conducted research and includes recommendations and limitations.

 Chapter 2: Theory